MarkJelic/TEC-1G/Documentation/memmap.md

 ## Memory Banks

-Bank 0 - 0000h to 03FFh - 16k RAM with first 2k shadowed to the first 2k of bank 3 at power-up
+Bank 0 - $0000 to $03FF - 16k RAM with first 2k over-shadowed by the first 2k of bank 3 at power-up

-Bank 1 - 4000h to 7FFFh - 16k RAM which can be PROTECT write-protected
+Bank 1 - $4000 to $7FFF - 16k RAM which can be PROTECT write-protected

-Bank 2 - 8000h to BFFFh - 16k Uncommitted.
+Bank 2 - $8000 to $BFFF - 16k Uncommitted.
 Can be ROM or RAM with EXPAND bankswitching.
 Future Cartridge port space.

-Bank 3 - C000h to FFFFh - 32k MON-3 ROM or other MONitor ROM
+Bank 3 - $C000 to $FFFF - 16k MON-3 ROM or other MONitor ROM (out of a possible 32k chip, that can be manually switched between hi/lo halves of 32k)

-The above memory map is fully compatible at power-on with the TEC-1; therefore all older MONitors that run from a 2K EPROM (e.g. BMON, JMON, MON-2 and MON-1B) will all work immediately.
+The above memory map is fully compatible at power-on with the TEC-1; therefore all older MONitors that run from a 2K EPROM (e.g. BMON, JMON, MON-2 and MON-1B) will all work without modification.

 ## Recommended Memory Configuration